1. Gautama Buddha was born in __________.

 Explanation: From 6th–7th centuries CE, Hindu revival and internal decay weakened Buddhism.

-77. A major cause of decline of Buddhism was:
+77. A major cause of decline of Buddhism was__________.

 A) Revival of Brahmanism and Bhakti movement